ETTA: Elucidating the Design Space of Text-to-Audio Models: Conclusion

 The design space of text-to-audio (TTA) models is complex, including a myriad of correlated factors.
 While our research community has attempted to understand this design space and the contribution of each factor, drawing conclusions between experiments is challenging.
 Our goal in this work is not to explore novel model designs or methodologies.
 Instead, we aim to provide a holistic understanding of existing paradigms for building TTA models, to identify important aspects that allow for improving results, and to assess scalability with respect to data and model size.

-In this paper, we aim to elucidate the design space of TTA model with respect to training data, model architecture, implementation, capacity, objective functions during training, and sampling methods during inference.
+In this paper, we aim to elucidate the design space of TTA model with respect to training data, model architecture and implementation, model capacity, training objective, and sampling methods during inference.
 In a controlled scenario and with a vast sweep over factors, we offer insights on the contribution of each factor.
 In addition to elucidating the design space of TTA models, our best configuration produces a model -- namely Elucidated Text-to-Audio (ETTA) -- that significantly improves over open-sourced baselines on both AudioCaps \citep{kim2019audiocaps} and MusicCaps \citep{agostinelli2023musiclm} benchmarks with a single model.

-Recent research has shown that scaling dataset size, combined with a careful data filtering strategy, can yield sizeable improvements on benchmarks in other domains~\citep{radford2019language, betker2023improving}.
+Recent research has shown that scaling dataset size, combined with a careful data filtering strategy, can yield sizable improvements on benchmarks in other domains~\citep{radford2019language, betker2023improving}.
 Comparatively, the datasets used in TTA are generally much smaller, and their captions of varying quality, thus posing a challenge to scaling datasets \citep{liu2023audioldm, huang2023make}.
 In order to circumvent these challenges, we introduce a large-scale and high-quality dataset of synthetic captions, and show that it is possible to leverage synthetic captions to obtain significant improvements.

 While Transformers \citep{vaswani2017attention} have become the \textit{de facto} architecture choice in many domains, sometimes their efficiency and stability, specially in larger models, are severely impaired by implementation details related to numerical precision and weight initialization.~\footnote{E.g., see \url{https://unsloth.ai/blog/gemma-bugs} for the importance of implementation details.} We improve on several implementation details of the Diffusion Transformer (DiT) \citep{peebles2023scalable} in the area of TTA generation, and provide insights on which details are important for improving benchmark scores.